 Payments to employees who are absent from work to volunteer as fire fighters, or to respond to other emergencies, are exempt from payroll tax.
 This exemption may apply to emergency workers volunteering for organisations such as the South Australian:

 - Country Fire Services (CFS);

 - Metropolitan Fire Services (MFS); and

 - State Emergency Services (SES).

-It does not apply to employees who are on official leave (e.g. recreation, long service or sick leave).
+It does not apply to employees who are on official leave (e.g. recreation or long service leave).